 The Healthy Foods Prescription program is updated in 2021 to be a nutrition & supplements therapy intervention rooted in research.
 In 2021 we will expand the program to include Thorne HealthTech’s blood, saliva and gut biome lab testing from home along with free vitamins and supplements identified as missing in the client’s panel of results.
 Another upgrade, The Pelican Club will be the event venue and host for our series of biweekly events for the food insecure clients.
 The spa-like atmosphere and client service focus will support our clients as they change habits and learn to control their diabetes using food as medicine.

-The Healthy Foods Prescription program 2021, is a sponsored program of the Health Care District of Palm Beach County.
+The Healthy Foods Prescription program, is a sponsored program of the Health Care District of Palm Beach County for six years running from 2019-2023.
 Funding allocations include food, events, cooking classes, evaluations, and client biomarker screenings.
 Tufts University will sponsor and conduct the research evaluation.
 University of Florida IFAS will sponsor the nutrition education.
-Thorne HealthTech will sponsor pre- and post- weight management lab tests and gut biome tests, supplying vitamins and supplements therapy personalized to each client’s lab results.
-The Lessings will sponsor event venue and staffing with the Pelican Club in Jupiter.
+The Diabetes Coalition PBC sponsors the biomarker screeenings and Thorne HealthTech sponsored weight management lab tests and gut biome tests, and supplements therapy.
+The Lessings sponsored event venue and staffing with the Pelican Club in Jupiter.

-In 2021-2022, we will launch the Healthy Food Prescription program in a community collaborative with 21 partners contributing.
-The 20 partners include Living Hungry, The Health Care District of Palm Beach County, , Thorne HealthTech, Pelican Club, Lessings, Tufts University, Friedman School of Nutrition Science and Policy, Sysco SEFL, UFL EFNEP Program, NOVA SE University, Public Health Interns, Diabetes Coalition , RISE, Healthier Jupiter, C. L. Brumback Clinic Jupiter, FAU Clinics - Westgate & West Palm Beach, FoundCare, Jupiter Medical Center Inpatient, American Heart Association, PBA Volunteer Nurse Corps, PBSC Hispanic Nurses, FAU, FFL Dept of Health Dietetic Interns, Silver Beach Productions.
+Healthy Food Prescription program was run through a community collaborative with 21 partners contributing: Living Hungry, The Health Care District of Palm Beach County, Thorne HealthTech, Pelican Club, Lessings, Tufts University, Friedman School of Nutrition Science and Policy, Sysco SEFL, UF/IFAS EFNEP Program, NOVA SE University- Public Health Interns, Diabetes Coalition , Diabetes Coalition PBC, Healthier Jupiter, C. L. Brumback Clinic Jupiter, FAU Clinics - Westgate & West Palm Beach, FoundCare, Jupiter Medical Center Inpatient, American Heart Association, PBA Volunteer Nurse Corps, PBSC Hispanic Nurses, FAU, FL Dept of Health Dietetic Interns, and Silver Beach Productions.